digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 replicaset.apps/prometheus-adapter-7f475b958b   2         2         2       2m55s
 ```

-After a few moments you can query the `custom.metrics.k8s.io` API, and redirect the output to a file:
+After a few moments, you can query the `custom.metrics.k8s.io` API and redirect the output to a file:

 ```shell
 kubectl get --raw /apis/custom.metrics.k8s.io/v1beta1 > custom_metrics_k8s_io.json
 ```

-Looking at the `custom_metrics_k8s_io.json` file contents, you can notice some of the custom metrics exposed by the Kubernetes API server:
+Looking at the `custom_metrics_k8s_io.json` file contents, you can observe some of the custom metrics exposed by the Kubernetes API server:

 ```json
 {